 A. Nora Long is responsible for dramaturgy, casting, and working with the artistic director on season planning and artistic programs.
 She is an Artistic Director of New Exhibition Room, a Boston-area fringe company and member of the Boston Center for the Arts Emerging Theatre Company program.
 She has worked with several theatre companies in Boston as a writer, director, actor, dramaturg and translator including the American Repertory Theatre, Bad Habit Productions, Mill 6, Whistler in the Dark and Another Country Productions.
 She received her MFA in Dramaturgy from the American Repertory Theatre/ Moscow Art Theatre School Institute for Advanced Theatre Training at Harvard University and her BA from Sarah Lawrence College in Theatre and Italian.
 She is the Fall 2012 recipient of the Literary Managers & Dramaturgs of Americas’ Dramaturg Driven Grant.

-Brian Dudley joined The Lyric Stage Company of Boston as a member of the box office staff in 2006 and recently spent two years as the Box Office & Front of House Manager before stepping into his current role, where he manages all of the Lyric’s internet presence, including website and e-mail outreach, as well as all social media outlets including Facebook, Twitter, and blog; he also assists with special events & outreach programs.
+Brian Dudley manages all of the Lyric’s internet presence, including website and e-mail outreach, as well as all social media outlets including Facebook, Twitter, and blog; he assists with special events & outreach programs.
+He also serves as Program Coordinator for Lyric First Stage.
+Brian joined the Lyric in 2006 as a member of the box office team and spent two seasons as the Box Office & Front of House Manager before stepping into his current role.
 He has worked in arts and education administration with several organizations in the greater Boston area, including a year with Jumpstart, an early literacy intervention program for preschoolers through Americorps.
 Brian recieved his BFA in Writing, Literature, and Publishing from Emerson College, and is currently pursuing his M.Ed in Community Arts from Lesley University.